warmana/cloudant-docs-fork/source/includes/guides/_DesignDocumentManagement.md

 -	The construction of an index happens asynchronously.
 Cloudant confirms that our Design Document has been saved, but to check on the progress on the construction of our index, we have to poll Cloudant's [\_active\_tasks](active_tasks.html) endpoint.
 -	The more data we have, the longer it takes before the index is ready.
 -	While the initial index build is in progress, **any queries made against that index block**.
 -	Querying a view triggers the 'mapping' of any documents that haven't yet been incrementally indexed.
 This ensures we get an up-to-date view of the data.
-(See [The '`stale`' parameter](#stale) discussion, below, for exceptions to this rule.)
+(See the following ['`stale`' parameter](DesignDocumentManagement.html#stale) discussion, for exceptions to this rule.)

 ### Multiple views in the same design document